google/WebFundamentals/src/site/tools/code_debug.markdown

 Use the `gulp html` tool to minify pages.

+TODO: Find out more about this tool.
-TODO: add a paragraph to index.html and see what happens.
+I added a paragraph to index.html and it's lost in the section.
+When does the tool get called?
+What would I need to change in the html?

-## Add css
+## Add and optimize css

+Add a style change to the <a href="">main.css</a> in web-starter-kit/apps/styles folder:

+{% highlight css %}
+body {
+  position: relative;
+  font-family: 'Roboto', sans-serif;
+  font-weight: 300;
+  background-color: #C9DAF8;
+  box-sizing: border-box;
+  top: 65px;
+  overflow: hidden;
+}
+{% endhighlight %}

+Watch the terminal-- `gulp styles` minifies the css and injects the new css into all connected browers.

+TODO: Find out what this means by all connected browsers.
+How do I connect browsers?

 Need to cover style guide-- where is it, how can it be used?
 Als cover default UX patterns that come with starter files.